For TikTok stars, Trump’s banning of the app would be devastating: It’s ‘given me my entire life’

 Today, the 27-year-old sits atop the TikTok totem pole with nearly 40 million followers, his videos having amassed nearly 1 billion likes.
 He’s gained corporate sponsorships and met celebrities such as Alicia Keys and Marshmello.

 “TikTok’s given me my entire life.
-There wasn’t any profession in beatboxing in mainstream media before this before,” he said.
+There wasn’t any profession in beatboxing in mainstream media before this,” he said.
 Naturally, President Trump’s announcement Friday that he planned to ban the Chinese-owned app in the United States — which stems from national security concerns, sources told The Washington Post — came as quite the blow.
 “I have 40 million people following me on this app,” he said.
 “Where would those people go?”

 When Spencer X spoke about the potential ban, he became choked with emotion.
 “Seeing that news hurt my heart so much.
 TikTok is much more than an app.
 It’s a culture, and you can’t really delete culture.”

-Now, Microsoft has said it is in talks to buy the short-form video app, but nothing is certain.
+Microsoft said Sunday that it is in talks to buy the short-form video app from its parent company, ByteDance, but nothing is certain.
 A U.S. ban on TikTok, which has been downloaded at least 2 billion times worldwide, would be a huge blow to an online ecosystem that’s come to dictate the cultural conversation.
 Since Trump’s statement, popular creators have rushed to promote their handles on other platforms, such as Instagram and YouTube.
-Less-established ones have mourned the loss of a creative outlet or a bit of extra income.
-Everyone considered what might be lost.
+Less-established ones have mourned the possible termination of a creative outlet or a bit of extra income.
+Everyone has considered what might be lost.

 Sixteen-year-old TikTok star Madi Monroe said she would miss the ability “to inspire kids my age to be strong, stand up for themselves and use their voices for change.”